Rolling hairpin replication: Parvoviruses

-Parvoviruses are a family of DNA viruses that have single-stranded DNA (ssDNA) genomes enclosed in rugged, icosahedral protein capsids 18–26 nanometers (nm) in diameter.
-Unlike most other ssDNA viruses, which have circular genomes that form a loop, parvoviruses have linear genomes with short terminal sequences at each end of the genome.
-These termini are capable of being formed into structures called hairpins or hairpin loops and consist of short, imperfect palindromes.
-Varying from virus to virus, the coding region of the genome is 4–6 kilobases (kb) in length, and the termini are 116–550 nucleotides (nt) in length each.
-The hairpin sequences provide most of the cis-acting information needed for DNA replication and packaging.
+Parvoviruses are a family of DNA viruses, family Parvoviridae, that have single-stranded DNA (ssDNA) genomes enclosed in rugged, icosahedral capsids that are 18–26 nanometers (nm) in diameter.
+They have linear genomes with short terminal sequences at each end of the genome.
+These termini are imperfect palindromes of nucleotides able to fold into structures called hairpins, or hairpin loops.
+(Note: Hairpins are double-stranded structures at the ends of single-stranded genomes in which a single strand folds back on itself to create a basepaired structure that resembles a hairpin.
+Hairpins may be part of inverted terminal repeats, which are sequences in nucleic acid that have two parts that are inverted versions of each other.
+Because the bases of the repeat are complementary to each other, these sequences can assemble into hairpins.
+Often times, they are often involved in viral transcription and replication.)
+Varying from virus to virus, the coding region of the genome is 4–6 kilobases (kb) in length, and the termini are 116–550 nucleotides in length each.
+The telomere sequences give rise to origins of replication and contain most of the cis-acting information needed for DNA replication and packaging.
+Parvoviruses have two genes: rep on the "left" half, which encodes non-structural proteins involved in replication and transcription, and cap on the "right" half, which encodes capsid proteins.

 Parvovirus genomes may be either positive-sense or negative-sense.
-Some species, such as adeno-associated viruses (AAV) like AAV2, package a roughly equal number of positive-sense and negative-sense strands into virions, others, such as minute virus of mice (MVM), show preference toward packaging negative-sense strands, and others have varying proportions.
-Because of this disparity, the 5′-end (usually pronounced "five prime end") of the strand that encodes the non-structural proteins is called the "left end", and the 3′-end (usually pronounced "three prime end") is called the "right end".
-In reference to the negative-sense strand, the 3′-end is the left side and the 5′-end is the right side.
+Some species, such as adeno-associated viruses (AAV) like AAV2, package a roughly equal number of positive-sense and negative-sense strands into virions.
+Others, such as minute virus of mice (MVM), mainly package negative-sense strands, while others have varying proportions.
+To clarify this disparity, the 5′ end (pronounced "five prime end") of the strand that encodes the non-structural proteins (the positive-sense strand) is called the left end, and the 3′ end (pronounced "three prime end") is called the right end.
+For the negative-sense strand, the 3′ end is the left end and the 5′ end is the right end.
+AAV and MVM have been the main viruses used to study parvovirus replication.